Simple Injector Pipeline¶

 - Service type registered?: When a service type has already been registered, the container throws an exception.
 This prevents any accidental misconfigurations.
 This behavior can be overridden.
 See the How to override existing registrations for more information.

-- Is constructable type?: When the registration is supplied with an implementation type that the container must create and auto-wire (using Register<TService, TImplementation>() for instance), the container checks if the implementation type is constructable.
+- Is constructable type?: When the registration is supplied with an implementation type that the container must create and auto-wire (e.g. using Register<TService, TImplementation>()), the container checks if Container.Options.ResolveUnregisteredConcreteTypes is set to true (which is false by default), and whether the implementation type is constructable.
 A type is considered to be constructable when it is a concrete type and has a single public constructor.
 An exception is thrown when these conditions are not met.
 This behavior can be overridden by implementing a custom IConstructorResolutionBehavior.
-Take for instance this example about T4MVC.

 - All ctor params valid?: The constructor that has been selected in the previous step will be analyzed for invalid constructor parameters.
 Ambiguous types such as System.String and value types such as Int32 and Guid are not allowed.
 This behavior can be overridden by implementing a custom IDependencyInjectionBehavior.
 Take a look at this blog post for an elaborate example.

 - Lifestyle supplied?: If the user explicitly supplied a Lifestyle to its registration, the registration is done using that lifestyle, i.e. the registration is made using one of the Register method overload that accepts a Lifestyle instance.
-Otherwise, the configured ILifestyleSelectionBehavior is queried to get the proper lifestyle for the given service type and implementation.
+Otherwise, the configured ILifestyleSelectionBehavior is queried to get the proper lifestyle for the given implementation type.
 The default ILifestyleSelectionBehavior simply returns the value of Container.Options.DefaultLifestyle.
 By default this means that the registration is made using the Transient lifestyle, but this behavior can be overridden by either changing the Container.Options.DefaultLifestyle or by replacing the default ILifestyleSelectionBehavior.